Weight Loss Surgery On The NHS

 If you choose to have the operation done privately, it is advisable to take advantage of any free consultations that clinics might offer to get a better understanding of the procedure and to gain a balanced view of the type of surgery and aftercare on offer.
 Make sure you ask lots of questions and, if possible, speak to others who have had the surgery.

-You can also get advice from NICE (The National Institute for Health and Clinical Excellence) who have an excellent document available called 'Treatment for People who are Overweight or Obese'.
+You can also get advice from NICE (The National Institute for Health and Clinical Excellence).